USD ($)

 banner image

-The protocols used to receive emails are POP3 and IMAP.
-While both are used for retrieving emails, they differ in how they handle email storage and synchronization:
+POP3 and IMAP are the protocols used to receive emails.
+While both are used for retrieving emails, they differ in how they handle email storage and synchronization.
+The table below compares the POP3 protocol and the IMAP protocol to help you understand the difference in their functioning.

 Feature POP3 IMAP